Solution Summary: Electronic Cable Cutter

 The electronic cable cutter is an engineering control that may help reduce stressful hand and wrist activity.
 Electronic cable cutters use battery power to slice through cables and wires, reducing the need for workers to use repetitive and forceful hand power to cut through materials.

 There are many types of electronic cable cutters.

 Greenlee manufactures a variety of electronic cable cutters designed to work on different materials.
-The Greenlee ES32L11 is designed to cut smaller cables and wires (Figure 2).
+The Greenlee Micro Cable cutter is designed to cut smaller cables and wires (figure 2).
 It has narrow tips that allow for workers to reach materials inside panel boxes without sustaining awkward hand postures.

 Stressful hand and wrist activity can cause musculoskeletal disorders (MSDs) such as muscle strains; tendonitis, which is inflammation of elbow and wrist tendons; or carpal tunnel syndrome, which is compression of a wrist nerve, resulting in finger numbness and loss of hand strength.
 The electronic cable cutter can help reduce repetitive and stressful hand and wrist activity by using battery power instead of hand power to complete cuts in strong cables and wires.

 Electronic cable cutters reduce stressful hand and wrist activity because they lower the need to perform forceful, repetitive motions at or below the wrist.
 Some models also adjust so that workers do not have to sustain awkward hand and wrist postures to complete a job.